 Traditionally, companies have used batch (bulk) data loading to periodically migrate data from a database to another database or data warehouse several times a day.
 Batch loading and periodic reloading with the latest data take time and often consume significant processing power on the original system.
 This means that administrators need to run replication workloads during the times when production is suspended or will not be heavily affected.
 Batch transfers are becoming increasingly unacceptable in today's global 24x7 business environment.

 What is Change Data Capture?

 Change Data Capture (CDC) captures incremental changes to data and data structures (also called schemas) from the source database.
-So that changes can be propagated to other databases or applications in near real-time.
+So that changes can be propagated to other databases or applications in real time or near real time.
 In this way, CDC provides efficient low-latency data transfers to data warehouses, where the information is then transformed and delivered to analytics applications.

 Replication of time-sensitive information is also an important aspect when migrating to the cloud when data is constantly changing, and it is impossible to interrupt connections to online databases.